A phase space approach to the wavefunction spreading and operator growth in the Krylov basis: Double Weyl transformation, double Wigner function, and the Krylov operator basis

 The \textit{double Weyl transform of a superoperator} $\calch{A}$ is defined using the parity superoperator in an analogous manner to the case of usual operators, as,

 Similarly, the \textit{double chord function} of a superoperator is given by \cite{Saraceno:2015cek}

 which is analogous to the relation in \eqref{Weyl_refle_tra} for the characteristic function of the Weyl transformation of an operator.
-For further discussions on different properties of the reflection and translation superoperators, we refer to \cite{Saraceno:2015cek}.
+For further discussion of different properties of the reflection and translation superoperators, we refer to \cite{Saraceno:2015cek}.

 The expectation value of a superoperator $\calch{A}$ in the state $\ketc{\mbf{O}}$ can be written as the following phase space average in terms of their respective DWT

 where $\bbch{W}_{\mbf{O}}(\bmx, \bm{\xi})$ denotes the DWT of the superoperator $\ketc{\mbf{O}}\brac{\mbf{O}}$ normalised by a factor of $(2\pi)^2$, hence the \textit{double Wigner function} (DWF) of this superoperator.\footnote{When the symbol $\bbch{W}$ is used to denote the DWT of a superoperator, an extra factor of $(2\pi)^2$ is assumed to be multiplied in the denominator, as in the case of usual Wigner functions and Weyl transforms of density matrices.} This has the following expression in terms of the Weyl symbol of the operator $\mbf{O}$ (which is essentially the wavefunctions of the operator in the canonical supervector basis)